What Is Cultured Butter?

 Making cultured butter is much like making wine, you want to ferment your cream like your grapes, slowly, to produce the best aromas.
 The longer you culture — the better.

 The hallmark of Vermont Creamery’s cultured butter is its butterfat content, which is higher than the American legal standard of 80%.
-We craft two formats of cultured butter: 82% sticks and 86% rolls and baskets.
+We craft two formats of cultured butter: 82% sticks and the same 82% butter in a tub.

 The benefits of higher butterfat

 Higher butterfat means a lot for the home cook.